-The White House, Historical United State of Women Summit, Chosen among 10,000 nominations.
+The White House, chosen among 10,000 nominees for the Historical United State of Women Summit in 2016.

 Edna Berger Marks Foundation, Edna Award of Note for Advancing Social Justice.